sayred1/CNN/README.md

 1) Need more batches of data instead of one batch of 10.
 2) Need to tune the optimization hyperparameters.
 3) Optimization algorithm incorrectly updating parameters.
-4) Gradients aren't correct, although checked with above links (will check numerically and via other methods).
-5) Forward is wrong (checked with the above links)